-Waco Domestic Violence Defense Lawyers
+Waco Domestic Violence Attorneys

 In Texas, the law says that a person is guilty of assault if they "intentionally, knowingly or recklessly cause bodily injury to another person, including the person's spouse."
 Furthermore, the law also describes a bodily injury as any impairment in physical condition or pain.
 As you can see, this is a pretty low legal threshold.

 If you have been charged with this offense, turn to Milam & Fanning, PLLC.
 Our Waco domestic violence attorneys are ready to provide aggressive defense representation for you.
 Serving Lorena, the Baylor University area, and all of McLennan County, we are prepared to provide the level of counsel you need in the face of assault or domestic violence charges.

 What Is Domestic Violence?

 Domestic violence refers to a pattern of abusive behaviors used by one person in a relationship to gain and maintain power and control over another person in the same household or family.
 It can occur in various types of relationships, including intimate partner relationships (spouses, dating partners), familial relationships (parent-child, siblings), and even in non-marital cohabitation situations.